toxsedyshev/imBMW/README.md

 [iBus]: http://web.archive.org/web/20041204074622/www.openbmw.org/bus/ "iBus"

 imBMW is .NET Micro Framework project.
-It was started to add custom features to cars with [iBus] interface such as BMW and some models of Mini and Land Rover.
+It was started to add custom features to cars with [iBus] interface such as '91-'10 BMWs and some models of Mini, Land Rover, Rover, MG and Rolls Royce.
 The imBMW device connects radio unit, iPod and other car modules and devices to each other.
 The CD-changer emulator was implemented to connect radio with iPod.